Luadoo/Luadoo/README.md

 ### Nice to meet you!

 I am a Chinese student pursuing a Ph.D. in Artificial Intelligence at Ajou University in Korea.
-Since September 2021, I have been working under the supervision of Prof. Wonjun Hwang in the AJOUCVPR Lab (He moved to Korea University).
+Since September 2021, I have been working under the supervision of Prof. Wonjun Hwang in the Ajou CVPR Lab (He moved to Korea University).
 My research interests during my Ph.D. studies include neural network quantization and knowledge distillation, utilizing the Information Theoretic Learning approach for image analysis.
 Before my Ph.D. study, I obtained my B.E. degree in Telecommunications and an M.Sc. in Computer Engineering from Jeju National University.
 During my undergraduate studies, it was the best, as I received three Korean National Scholarships.